Trictrac: Play

+A trictrac board in baize, containing its playing equipment: fifteen men, three jetons, a pair of dice, pegs for scoring, and two dice cups.

+A trictrac board in wood, containing equipment for a variety of games: included is also a box of cards and a bag of jetons for the dice game 421.

 In turn, each player announces the pips on the dice rolled, then the points scored and finally moves the men.
 Once a man is touched, the player may not change the announced points and the opponent can 'send him to school' (i.e. award him or her a penalty) for any errors made.

 As soon as the men have been moved and before the next turn, the opponent must also score any points due from the current turn.
 If the opponent miscounts and rolls the dice for the next turn, the first player can send the opponent to school.
-A dice roll is a 'doublet' (doublet) if the two numbers are the same, and 'singletons' (coup simple) if they are different.
-Singletons are announced highest number first: e.g. "6 and 4" or "3 and A" (the one is always said to be Ace).
-The doublets have individual names:
+A dice roll is a doublet (doublet) or doubles (coup double) if the two numbers are the same, and a singleton or singles (coup simple) if they are different.
+Single rolls are announced highest number first: e.g. "six-and-four" or "three-and-ace" (the one is always called ace).